fiskl-accounting/help-docs/docs/FAQs/general-faqs.md

 ### Can I migrate my data into Fiskl?

-We currently do not have dedicated migration imports from other major platfroms althouh we are planing these.
+We currently do not have dedicated migration imports from other major platforms although we are planning these.
 We do have imports for Clients, Expenses, Banking Transactions

 ### Does Fiskl provide an API link?

 Our APIs are available only to partners on a contractual basis.
 If you have a proposal in mind, please email sales@fiskl.com.

-## Account Management
+## Account management

 ### How can I set up a custom domain so that all emails to my clients are sent from my email account?